sage-code/maj/words.md

 ## Diminutives

-Maj enable diminutives using suffix: 'tsa.
-Whe a noun is using suffix, it changes last letter from "a" to "u", making the word more easy to pronounce.
-Name of persons can not support diminutives.
+Maj enable diminutives using suffix: 'uca.
+Whe a noun is uses suffix, it looses letter "a" that is replaced by apostroph, making the word short and easy to pronounce.
+Proper nouns (names of places or persons) do not support diminutives.

 **examples**

 ```
-Mamu'tsa  = mommy
+Mam'uca  = mommy
-Tatu'tsa  = daddy
+Tat'uca  = daddy
 ```

 ```
-maso canyu'tsa  = dogy male
+maso cany'uca  = dogy male
-femo canyu'tsa  = dogy female
+femo cany'uca  = dogy female
 ```

 ## Article